developer-zebra/developer-zebra-site/src/stagenow/4-0/Profiles/managesecurity/index.md

 **Security included in staging media**:

 * **Parm encryption -** All input text values considered sensitive (i.e. passwords) are encrypted using an asymmetric key algorithm.
-* **Profile encoding -** Upon creation of a profile, parm names are encoded, rendering them unreadable.
+* **Profile encoding -** Upon creation of a Profile, parm names are encoded, rendering them unreadable.
-* **Profile encryption -** Optionally, an admin can elect to encrypt an entire staging profile using a shared (symmetric) key, which must be known before the barcode(s) or NFC tag(s) can be used.
+* **Profile encryption -** Optionally, an admin can elect to encrypt an entire staging Profile using a shared (symmetric) key, which must be known before the barcode(s) or NFC tag(s) can be used.

 -----

 ## Create a Security Profile

-**To create a Manage Device Security profile**:
+**To create a Manage Device Security Profile**:

 1. Select Create New Profile.